Affiliated to research

 Even though older people are generally positive to discuss their preferences for the EOL, the topic is rarely addressed in residential care homes.
 Care staff can play a key role in initiating EOL conversations with residents and relatives.
 However, previous research has identified a multitude of barriers for EOL conversations and highlighted a need for staff competence-building.

-In my PhD project we explore staff perspectives on EOL communication in residential elder care and investigate means for promoting and supporting staff engagement in EOL conversations in practice.
+In my PhD project, we explored staff perspectives on EOL communication in residential elder care and investigate means for promoting and supporting staff engagement in EOL conversations in practice.
 We use an participatory action research approach to actively engage participants and generate practically relevant knowledge while simultaneously empowering participants through development of competence and skills.

-Between 2020 and 2021, I taught service development, implementation, and evaluation in the course Leadership for nurses at the department of Learning, Informatics, Management and Ethics (KI).
+I have taught service development, implementation, and evaluation in the course Leadership for nurses at the department of Learning, Informatics, Management and Ethics (KI).
 I have previously taught statistics and research methods at the department of Psychology, Stockholm University.